-If you have eCommerce and inventory platforms, connecting them to synchronise data can save your business time and money.
+If you have eCommerce and inventory platforms, connecting them to synchronise data through eCommerce inventory integration can save your business time and money.
 In a previous blog, we walked through how the manual copying data from one system to another could be eating into your profits.

-To get the most significant benefit from automation, you need to consider how your business is set up and ensure that your chosen platform has features that match your requirements.
+To get the most benefit from automation, consider how you set up your business and choose a platform with features that match your requirements.

 We’ve listed 7 key things that you should look out for when choosing a connection platform.